Cai Lun: Deification and remembrance

-Of those who originated China's Four Great Inventions of the ancient world—the compass, gunpowder, papermaking and printing—only the inventor of papermaking, Cai Lun, is known.
+Of those who originated China's Four Great Inventions of the ancient world—the compass, gunpowder, papermaking and printing—the only early figure known is one of papermaking, Cai Lun.
 Additionally, in comparison to other Chinese inventions such as the writing brush and ink, the development of paper is the best documented in literary sources.

 After his death in 121 CE, a shrine with his grave was built in his hometown, but was soon neglected and damaged by floods while his name was largely forgotten.
 During the early Tang dynasty, many national heroes were deified, such as Li Bai and Guan Yu as the gods of wine and war respectively.
 Cai was among the important people declared gods, and was deified as the national god of papermaking.
 Cai also became a patron saint for papermakers, with his image often being painted or printed onto paper mills and paper shops in not only China, but also Japan.
 In 1267, a man named Chen Tsunghsi raised funds to repair the long-damaged shrine, and renovated it to include a statue of Cai and a mausoleum.
 Chen stated that "Tsai Lung's [Cai Lun's] extraordinary talent and his achievement are exemplary to all ages."
 A stone mortar, which legends claim Cai used to make paper, may have been brought to the mausoleum, although other sources say it was brought to the Imperial Museum in the capital of Lin'an.
 A great ceremony was held for the new mausoleum, though it fell into ruin again and was restored in 1955.
 Today, the temple still stands in Leiyang as the Cai Lun Temple near a pool, renamed the "Cai Lun Pool", that was thought to be near Cai's home.
 In the Song dynasty, Fei Chu said there was a temple in Chengdu where hundreds of families in the papermaking business would come to worship Cai.